 Because we understand your industry and locality, we tailor our advice to meet your situation and requirements.
 Our clients count on us to seamlessly integrate disciplines, locations, languages and cultures.
 You will benefit from:

-- Through our multiple offices (45 offices in 20 countries – including principal shipping markets) and vast network of industry authorities, we can represent clients anywhere in the world in complex matters on a single representation basis
+- Through our multiple offices (over 40 offices across four continents – including principal shipping markets) and vast network of industry authorities, we can represent clients anywhere in the world in complex matters on a single representation basis

 - With deep expertise in maritime casualties, from vessel sinkings and groundings to major ocean pollution, we have long been recognized as the “go to” team for rapid advice and action, with a broader offering and greater international reach than any other firm